microsoft/turnstile/docs/GETTING_STARTED.md

 | No more seats available | `turn-on-no-seats-available-[deployment_name]` | Occurs when a user-based subscription (fixed seat count) runs out of available standard seating

 ## 4. Create a subscription

+Turnstile needs to know about the SaaS subscriptions that it will be providing seats for.
+New subscriptions are posted to Turnstile's subscriptions API endpoint.
+We'll create a new subscription now to understand better how the subscriptions API works.

 ## 5. Get a seat